Recycling – Local and Further Afield

 Following a ‘Community Consultation’, Westmorland and Furness Council are implementing a ‘Waste & Recycling Harmonisation’ over the coming months and into 2026.
 To see what this involves, click here.

-To report a missed bin collection or find out more, click here or you can call 0300 373 3300 for information.
+To report a missed bin collection, request a new bin or plastic recycling bag or find out more, click here or you can call 0300 373 3300 for information.

 You may also wish to find out more about the local group Sustainable Arnside, which works to reduce waste and promote sustainability within the area.
 For more information about their initiatives, visit their website by clicking here.